 3:00 - Autonomous Systems - George J. Pappas, the Joseph Moore Professor and Chair of the Department of Electrical and Systems Engineering at the University of Pennsylvania, Member of the General Robotics, Automation, Sensing & Perception (GRASP) Laboratory and the Penn Research In Embedded Computing and Integrated Systems Engineering (PRECISE) Center

-3:30 - Smart Cities - David Maidment, Hussein M. Alharthy Centennial Chair in Civil Engineering at the University of Texas at Austin
+3:30 - Smart Cities for Flooding - David Maidment, Hussein M. Alharthy Centennial Chair in Civil Engineering at the University of Texas at Austin

-Bus transportation to and from the closing reception will be provided by UVA Parking & Transportation.
-Meet the bus outside of Rice Hall on Whitehead Road (map here) to go to the reception, and outside the Rotunda on University Avenue (map here) for return.
-Buses will run for the duration of the reception.
+Shuttle transportation to and from the closing reception will be provided by A&A Limousine.
+Shuttles will have signage reading “National Academy of Engineering Regional Symposium Event Guest Shuttle.”
+Meet the bus outside of Rice Hall on Whitehead Road (map here) to go to the reception, and outside the Rotunda on McCormick Road (UVA Chapel area - map here) for return to Central Grounds Garage, Ivy/Emmet Garage and Rice Hall.
+Buses will run until 7:30 p.m.

-Small-group tours of the Rotunda begin at 5:00 p.m. and end at 6:00 p.m.
+Small-group tours of UVA’s historic Rotunda begin at 5:00 p.m. and end at 6:00 p.m.
 Meet the tour guide at the Lawn (south) side steps of the Rotunda.